Category: Uncategorized

 • Why the worst first question is: “What does money mean to you?”

-• The “un-training” every advisors needs to improve relationships
+• The “un-training” every advisor needs to improve their relationships

 • When he realized clients didn’t actually want to talk about money